tqjxlm/Monte-Carlo-Ray-Tracer/README.md

 * Ka for specular rate
 * Tf for opacity

-## Dependencies
+### Dependencies

 * glm
 * [tiny obj loader](https://github.com/syoyo/tinyobjloader)

+All the dependencies above are head-only and already included in the repository.

+You may need to use another version of GLM if your building environment is different from mine (VS 2015 X64)

 ## Usage

-* Use CMake to configure the project
+* Use CMake (3.9+) to configure the project
 * Modify the render settings in Main.cpp
-* Compile (only tested for Win 10 VS2015 x64)
+* Compile
 * Run and wait (patience!)
-* The output image will be at the working directory (if you run in Visual Studio, it should be the project root)
+* The output image will be at the working directory, i.e. the build directory specified in CMake

 If you find the result unsatisfying, just increment the RAYS_PER_PIXEL variable in Main.cpp.
 You'll wait much longer for a better result.